Jefferson49/ExtendedImportExport/README.md

 ![Screenshot: Test Download button in the control panel](resources/img/screenshot_control_panel_test_download_button.jpg)

 ### Example Scripts
-The release ZIP file also contains 3 example scripts for automatic download of Gedcom files or storage on the server:
+The release ZIP file also contains 3 example scripts for automatic download of GEDCOM files or storage on the server:
-+ **ExampleBashScript.sh** contains a simple example, how a GEDCOM file can be stored on the webtrees server.
++ [ExampleBashScript\.sh](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExampleBashScript.sh) contains a simple example, how a GEDCOM file can be stored on the webtrees server.
 To trigger a store process in regular time intervals, this bash script could be triggered by a Cron Job.
-+ **ExamplePythonScript.py** contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windows PC
++ [ExamplePythonScript\.py](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExamplePythonScript.py) contains a simple example, how an automatic download can be performed with a Python script, e.g. on a Windows PC
-+ **ExamplePythonScript2.py** contains a more advanced example for an automatic download with a Python script, which allows to store the downloaded file to a specific folder and also includes some logging output
++ [ExamplePythonScript2\.py](https://github.com/Jefferson49/DownloadGedcomWithURL/blob/main/ExamplePyhtonScript2.py) contains a more advanced example for an automatic download with a Python script, which allows to store the downloaded file to a specific folder and also includes some logging output

+### Recommended steps to test the module
+In order to test systematically and have some control about the effects, the following steps are recommend.
+Only proceed to the next step if the prior step was successful:
++ Choose or create a small test tree
++ Run a manual export in the webtrees control panel with certain export settings
++ Run a manual test export in the DownloadGedcomWithURL control panel with exactly the same settings like above
++ Run a script (e.g. based on one of the provided [example scripts](#example-scripts)) with exactly the same settings like above
++ If everything works fine, choose larger trees etc.

 ### GEDCOM 7 export
-DownloadGedcomWithURL also contains a (beta version) feature to download Gedcom files with the new GEDCOM 7 standard.
-In general, the **Gedcom 7 feature has a beta and testing status**.
+DownloadGedcomWithURL also contains a (beta version) feature to download GEDCOM files with the new GEDCOM 7 standard.
+In general, the **GEDCOM 7 feature has a beta and testing status**.

 The GEDCOM 7 export also includes a further option to use the German GEDCOM-L standard.

 The generated GEDCOM 7 files were successfully valdidated with [GEDCOM Validator](https://chronoplexsoftware.com/gedcomvalidator/) and
 [Gedcom Structure Analysis](https://ofb.hesmer.name/main_gsp_e.html#Analyse).
 Gedcom Structure Analysis also validates against the German GEDCOM-L standard.

 At the moment, **it is not planned that the GEDCOM 7 feature is supported**.
-However, if you are a programmer, it might be interesting to take the code as a base for your own Gedcom 7 tests.
-The code of the Gedcom 7 export is contained in the GedcomSevenExportService.php file; mainly in the function convertToGedcom7.
+However, if you are a programmer, it might be interesting to take the code as a base for your own GEDCOM 7 tests.
+The code of the GEDCOM 7 export is contained in the GedcomSevenExportService.php file; mainly in the function convertToGedcom7.
 Pull request to the Github repository will be accepted, if improvements of the code are intended to be shared.

 ## Translation
 You can help to translate this module.
 The translation is based on [gettext](https://en.wikipedia.org/wiki/Gettext) and uses .po files, which can be found in [/resources/lang/](https://github.com/Jefferson49/DownloadGedcomWithURL/tree/main/resources/lang).
 You can use a local editor like [Poedit](https://poedit.net/) or notepad++ to work on translations and provide them in the [Github repository](https://github.com/Jefferson49/DownloadGedcomWithURL) of the module.
 You can do this via a pull request (if you know how to do), or by opening a new issue and attaching a .po file.
 Updated translations will be included in the next release of this module.